lucask42/10PRINT.js/README.md

 program 10PRINT using a single statement.

 10PRINT is a 30-some year old program written in BASIC on the Commodore 64.
-It randomly writes forward- or back-slashes to the screen one at a time until the user stops the program.
+It randomly writes forward- and back-slashes to the screen one at a time until the user stops the program.
 10PRINT is typically shown in this form:

 ```